aaronblondeau/aaronblondeau_com/posts/december_2023/supabase_vs_hasura_2024.md

 I also have some friction with Hasura.
 The first is the permissions system.
 Because permissions rules are written as json objects in the Hasura console they are essentially a source of vendor lock-in.
 Then there is the task of managing user authentication and storing files.
 Of course you're free to build those out yourself.
 But then you also have to host those services, and maintain them, and your brain starts to get tired.
 [Nhost](https://nhost.io/) is a possible option here but I need to re-visit their offering in a future post.

 The final thing that makes me uncomfortable about Hasura is GraphQL subscriptions for realtime data.
-Behind the scences they are actually polling database queries once per second.
+Behind the scenes they are actually polling database queries once per second.
 This works, and they've coded up some magic to make it work really well, but for some reason it just really bothers me.

 I've been keeping my eye on [Supabase](https://supabase.com/) as a possible one size fits all backend that I can use for all my projects and therefore simplify my go-to technology stack down to this: